tillitis/tillitis-key1/doc/threat_model/threat_model.md

 Mitigations:

-- Leaking (measured boot case): A malicious app designed to leak the CDI will leak the /wrong/ secret since the CDI includes a measurement of the app itself.
+- Leaking (measured boot case): A malicious app designed to leak the CDI will leak the *wrong* secret since the CDI includes a measurement of the app itself.

 - Leaking (verified boot case): A malicious app designed to leak the